microsoft/Azure-Analytics-and-AI-Engagement/Before-Starting.md

 3. Sign in into the [Power BI Portal](https://powerbi.microsoft.com/en-us/) using your Azure credentials.

 4. From the hamburger menu select **Workspaces** to access the list of workspaces available to you.
-Select the workspace named `asa-exp{your-unique-id}`.
+Select the workspace named `asa-exp{suffix}`.

 ![The workspaces button from the hamburger menu is selected to list workspaces available.
 The workspace named asa-exp followed by your unique suffix is selected.](media/powerbi_workspace_selection.png)